darvil82/lanat-docs/Lanat/topics/Command-templates.md

 ``description()``, ``type()``, etc.

+### Setting the name

+The ``names()`` property is used to specify the names of the argument.
+If no name is provided, the name of the property will be used instead.

 ### How the argument type is set

 If an argument type class (`Class<ArgumentType>`) is provided in the ``type()`` property of the annotation, an instance